Donlapun/donlapun.github.io/_projects/01-mortality.md

 ---
-name: States of Care: Investigating U.S. Maternal Mortality
+name: States of Care, Investigating U.S. Maternal Mortality [2025]
 tools: [Python, Dash, scikit-learn, PLotly]
 image: assets/pngs/scatter_billionaire.png
 description: What factors we should think about when it comes to Billionaires?